Intro

 and reward superficial reading more than it deserves.

 Why and how the relatively trivial lyrics and easy melody of the song Yellow Submarine captured the imagination of those involved in the making of the film would make a fascinating narrative.
 I begin with the fact that it simply did.
-I take for granted that it had to be a submarine, and that it had to be yellow; these details in themselves are significant, but also coincidental to some extent and so I will not attempt to stretch its symbolism too far, or enter a discussion at this point about the occult or the conspiratory traits present (or not) in the Yellow Submarine film.
-It seems to me that, say, blue, red, green, or brown do not fit the rhythm so well.
-Nor do black or white.
+I take for granted that it had to be a submarine, and that it had to be yellow; these details in themselves are significant, but also coincidental to some extent and so I will not attempt to stretch its symbolism too far.
+It seems to me that, say, blue, red, green, or brown do not fit the rhythm so well, and nor do black or white.
+I will settle for the notion that an emerging yellow object rising up from the sea is a catch big enough for the imagination to latch on to.

-The Yellow Submarine is primarily the vehicle that transports the original messenger (Fred) from an ailing “unearthly” paradise (Pepperland) over to a typical all-too-sub-lunar working-class environs (Liverpool, home of The Beatles).
+In the film, the Yellow Submarine is primarily the vehicle that transports the original messenger (Fred) from an ailing “unearthly” paradise (Pepperland), and over to a typical all-too-sub-lunar working-class environs (Liverpool, home of The Beatles).
 This vehicle was used in the past by the original colonists of Pepperland, and hence it is a kind of shared cultural gift, potency, and overall a material connection with either the remote past (“roots”), the ancestors, or even the gods in whichever cultural bias they may be attired.

-Early in the film Ringo suggests that the Yellow Submarine may even be a UFO (should the color yellow point to some kind of “stellar” or “celestial” origin of the submarine, besides its artistic expedience, it may perhaps amount to a meaningful association):
+Early in the film Ringo suggests that the Yellow Submarine may even be a UFO, adding to the idea of the vehicle perhaps a new meaningful association:

 ”Must have been one of those unidentified flying cupcakes or something […]”